TimSiebert1/ADOLC.jl/docs/src/index.md

 end
 ```

-To use this package, use
+To use this package, type
 ```jl
 using Pkg; Pkg.add(url="https://github.com/TimSiebert1/ADOLC.jl")
 using ADOLC